-Amboseli is surrounded by six communally owned group ranches.
-During the dry season, large concentrations of Wildlife occur within the Park boundaries making it one of the most popular protected areas for Wildlife encounters in Kenya.
+Amboseli has six communally owned group ranches in its surroundings.
+During the dry season, large concentrations of Wildlife move within the Park boundaries making it one of the most popular protected areas for Wildlife encounters in Kenya.

-Of all highlights, Amboseli National Park is famous for its big game and scenic beauty with a backdrop of towering mountain Kilimanjaro.
+Of all highlights, Amboseli National Park is famous for its big game and scenic beauty with a backdrop of the towering Mountain Kilimanjaro.

 The Park’s lush habitats are home to over 80 different mammals varying from the tiny spectacled elephant shrew to the huge numbers of African elephants.
-400 species of birds adds to the attractions.
+400 species of birds add to the attractions.

 Other than Wildlife, tourists visit the Park for Mount Kilimanjaro hiking adventures.
 From the top of the mountain, you won’t stop admiring the scenic views of swamps, rolling hills and wild animals grazing such as elephants, buffaloes, zebras to name but a few.

 You can easily get to Amboseli by road or air transport means.
 The main road into the park is along Nairobi – Arusha road via Meshanani gate.
-This road is tarmacked up to Namanga, then from Namanga up to Meshanani gate it is murram, so just expect for African massage.
+This road up to Namanga is a tarmac one, then from Namanga up to Meshanani gate it is murram, so just expect a fairly smooth journey.

-The all journey is about 75km.
+The entire journey is about 75km.
 If not that option, you can use Nairobi – Mombasa road via Emaili.
-This 228km route is tarmacked up to Emali, then from Emali up to Remito gate it is murram.
+This 228km route is a tarmac one up to Emali, then from Emali up to Remito gate it is murram.

 If long distance drives are not your thing, then you will go by air.
 Amboseli has an airstrip at Empusel gate.
 Other airstrips to use are at Namanga town and Kilimanjaro Buffalo Lodge.

-If Wildlife viewing don’t appeal, Amboseli is also famous for Nature photography.
+If Wildlife viewing isn’t appealing, Amboseli is also famous for Nature photography.
 The park’s beautiful scene with a backdrop of ice-capped Mount Kilimanjaro (the highest mountain in Africa) makes for a stunning venue you shouldn’t miss for pretty photoshoots.